Updated November 2020

 It is legal for non-residents to buy property in Toronto.
 Like all buyers, they must follow the proper procedures for purchasing a property.
 This includes paying all necessary taxes, and there is an additional tax that non-residents must pay that is known as the Non-Resident Speculation Tax (NRST).

-To learn more about the NRST, you can see our complete guide on this tax for foreigners buying property in the Toronto region here.
+To learn more about the NRST, you can see our complete guide on this tax for foreigners buying a property in the Toronto region here.

 Does Toronto Have A Non-Resident Buyer’s Tax?